tivac/yui-configger/README.md

 `-- _config-template.js
 ```

-Where each module looks something like this:
+Where each module looks something like

 ```javascript
 YUI.add("a.js", function(Y) {